9 ways Amazon’s Good Omens TV series is different from the book

 The fast-living demon Crowley is described as having “dark hair” in Neil Gaiman and Terry Pratchett’s authentic novel, however David Tennant has defined how Amazon’s costume and make-up division first conceived of Crowley’s now-signature (and ever-changing) flame-red locks.

-“It wasn’t in the book, but red seemed quite appealing as he’s from the flames,” he stated.
+“It wasn’t in the book, but red seemed quite appealing as he’s from the flames,” he mentioned.
 “There’s also a part of me as an actor who likes to transform.”

-“We talked about whether having it long might make him look like a rocker, rather than of the moment,” Tennant stated in an interview for the present’s accompanying e-book, The Good and Correct Good Omens TV Companion.
+“We talked about whether having it long might make him look like a rocker, rather than of the moment,” Tennant mentioned in an interview for the present’s accompanying guide, The Good and Correct Good Omens TV Companion.

-- David Tennant explains why Crowley has crimson hair within the Good Omens TV collection
+- David Tennant explains why Crowley has pink hair within the Good Omens TV sequence

 “Eventually we settled on a nice, short funky red cut.
 Then we see him moving through time with different lengths and styles.
 When I was reading through the script, just plotting through what happens when was quite tricky, and so it works as a marker.”

 four.
-Does Agnes Nutter write a prophecy for Aziraphale within the Good Omens e-book?
+Does Agnes Nutter write a prophecy for Aziraphale within the Good Omens guide?

-The Good and Correct Prophecies of Agnes Nutter is the one e-book that the bibliophile angel Aziraphale has all the time coveted, however by no means acquired — that’s, nevertheless, till destiny takes a hand and the traditional tome lands in his lap (or, extra precisely, in Crowley’s 1926 Bentley).
+The Good and Correct Prophecies of Agnes Nutter is the one guide that the bibliophile angel Aziraphale has all the time coveted, however by no means acquired — that’s, nonetheless, till destiny takes a hand and the traditional tome lands in his lap (or, extra precisely, in Crowley’s 1926 Bentley).

 It appears solely becoming then that Agnes has written a prophecy for the angel, accurately describing him sitting in his retailer crammed with books “written by other men,” earlier than warning him that… his cocoa his rising chilly.
-As he reads the prophecy, Aziraphale seems to be over and, lo and behold, his cocoa is rising chilly proper then and there.
+As he reads the prophecy, Aziraphale appears over and, lo and behold, his cocoa is rising chilly proper then and there.

-- Neil Gaiman: Agnes Nutter was virtually lower from Good Omens – however I couldn’t try this to Terry Pratchett’s creation
+- Neil Gaiman: Agnes Nutter was nearly lower from Good Omens – however I couldn’t try this to Terry Pratchett’s creation

 5. The place is the ducking stool in Amazon’s Good Omens?

-Within the Good Omens e-book, Pepper’s six-year-old sister is enlisted by the Them (the group of youngsters led by Adam Younger) to play a witch in a ‘torture’ recreation involving a ducking stool — which the opposite kids then beg to have a activate.
-Nevertheless, the scene was apparently lower on account of well being and questions of safety, changing the makeshift ducking stool with a tyre swing.
+Within the Good Omens guide, Pepper’s six-year-old sister is enlisted by the Them (the group of youngsters led by Adam Younger) to play a witch in a ‘torture’ recreation involving a ducking stool — which the opposite kids then beg to have a activate.
+Nevertheless, the scene was apparently lower resulting from well being and questions of safety, changing the makeshift ducking stool with a tyre swing.

 In an onset interview with HEARALPUBLICIST, Michael Sheen (Aziraphale) admitted that he regretted the scene’s absence within the present.

 “There is only one moment that I wish was in it.
-I just makes me… I just think it’s wonderful,” he stated.
+I just makes me… I just think it’s wonderful,” he mentioned.
 “And you can’t do it because of health and safety.”

 -